Electric VTOL Aircraft Design: Theory and Practice – Online Short Course (Starts 25 Feb 2025) 25 February - 27 March 2025 Online

 Instructors

-has over 30 years of experience in aerospace and high-tech industries.
+Dr. James Wang has over 35 years of experience in aerospace and high-tech industries.
 He is an internationally renowned expert in eVTOL aircraft and advanced air mobility.
 In 2013, WIRED Magazine named Dr. Wang “The Steve Jobs of Rotorcraft” for his ability to think “outside the box” and pushing the transportation technology boundaries for inventing and designing the AgustaWestland Project Zero, the world’s first all-electric VTOL technology demonstrator aircraft.
 Dr. Wang has held many executive leadership positions, including as Senior Vice President of Marketing and Vice President of R&D at Leonardo Helicopters; led Strategic Sales and worked on numerous helicopter designs at Sikorsky Aircraft.
 He is the founder of Vtolwerke LLC which provides consulting services in advanced air mobility, eVTOL aircraft designing and problem solving, product development strategizing, and due diligence studies.
 Dr. Wang is currently a full professor teaching aircraft and eVTOL design.

-Dr. Wang received his Bachelor’s degrees in Aeronautical & Astronautical Engineering and in Electrical Engineering & Computer Science from M.I.T., and a Master’s and PhD in Aerospace Engineering from the University of Maryland.
+Dr. Wang received his Bachelor’s degrees in Aeronautical & Astronautical Engineering and Electrical Engineering & Computer Science from M.I.T., and a Master’s and PhD in Aerospace Engineering from the University of Maryland.
 After completing his PhD, Dr. Wang started his career at Sikorsky Aircraft, where he was known as one of the most energetic and prolific engineers and managers; he contributed greatly to the Comanche, Black Hawk, Naval Hawk, S-92 and the Variable Diameter Tiltrotor programs.

 AIAA Training Links